mourner/seidel/README.md

 var points = [[[10, 0], [0, 50], [60, 60], [70, 10]]];
 seidel(points); // returns an array of triangles (arrays of 3 point objects each)
 ```

+The library only supports strictly simple polygons with holes (no intersecting/overlapping edges).
+If you need to support weak/complex polygons, preprocess your data with [JS Clipper](http://sourceforge.net/p/jsclipper/wiki/documentation/#clipperlibclippersimplifypolygon).

 #### Why another triangulation library?